Florence Ayisi known as Florence Ayisi

-Florence has the experience of working with Third Sector Organisations, International Development Agencies and Government Departments.
-Some of these include The World Bank Group (Cameroon), The National Programme for Participatory Development (PNDP), The Ministry of Arts and Culture (Cameroon), The International Centre for Research and Documentation on African Traditions and Languages, CERDOTOLA Cameroon, The Limbe City Council (Cameroon).
-She has developed and produced a variety of commissioned audio-visual projects as part of communication for development, and evaluating the impact of development initiatives within rural community settings.
+Florence also has extensive experience of working with Third Sector Organisations such as International Development Agencies and Government Departments, including The World Bank Group (Cameroon), The National Programme for Participatory Development (PNDP – Cameroon), The Ministry of Arts and Culture (Cameroon), The International Centre for Research and Documentation on African Traditions and Languages, CERDOTOLA Cameroon, The Limbe City Council (Cameroon).
+She has produced and directed commissioned documentary projects as part of communication for development, and evaluating the impact of development initiatives within rural community settings.

-She has been a Jury Member at the following film festival and media events:
+Jury Member at the following film festivals and media events:

 International Documentary Festival Madrid (DOCUMENTAMADRID), Spain

 Kenyan International film festival – Nairobi, Kenya

 Evora International Short Film Festival – FIKE – Portugal

 Zanzibar International film festival – ZIFF

 One World Broadcasting Trust ‘Television Awards – London

 First Films – a Community Arts initiative for Young People in Newport (Wales) – run by Pilipala Films, and funded by Newport Arts Development

 Teaching, Research, Curriculum Development, Pastoral Care and PhD Supervision